cloudnativetrainings/trainings/kkp_fundamentals/02-kkp-master-setup/README.md

 This chapter explains the installation procedure of KKP into a pre-existing Kubernetes cluster using installer.

-**Note** - To begin the installation, make sure you are using right KUBECONFIG.
+>Note - To begin the installation, make sure you are using right KUBECONFIG.

-Again for simplicity of training we have the predefined manifests at [`./kkp-setup.template`](./kkp-setup.template).
+Again for simplicity of training, we have the predefined manifests at [`./kkp-setup.template`](./kkp-setup.template).
 Copy it to `src` directory using below commands.

 ```bash
 cp -r $TRAINING_DIR/02-kkp-master-setup/kkp-setup.template $TRAINING_DIR/src/kkp-setup